 Applies to small employers (not subject to the ACA employer mandate) who sponsor a QSEHRA, in lieu of any other group medical coverage, that reimburses employees for individual market medical insurance premiums on a tax-free basis.

-A model notice is available from your Lockton account service team.
+A model notice is available from your Lockton account team.

 Applies to employers of any size who offer an ICHRA, in lieu of any other traditional group medical coverage, that reimburses employees for individual market medical insurance premiums or Medicare premiums.

 The notice is due, generally speaking, at least 90 days before the beginning of the new plan year.
-The deadline above is for employees who are eligible for the upcoming calendar year; for those who gain eligibility at a later date, the notice should be provided no later than the date the employee gains eligibility to participate in the ICHRA.
+The deadline at left is for employees who are eligible for the upcoming calendar year; for those who gain eligibility at a later date, the notice should be provided no later than the date the employee gains eligible to participate in the ICHRA.

-A model notice is available from your Lockton account service team.
+A model notice is available from your Lockton account team.

 Oct.
-4 - Submit Medicare Part D subsidy application to Centers for Medicare & Medicaid Services (CMS) to obtain Part D subsidy for 2022 plan year For calendar year retiree drug plans
+3 - Submit Medicare Part D subsidy application to Centers for Medicare & Medicaid Services (CMS) to obtain Part D subsidy for 2023 plan year - for calendar year retiree drug plans

 An extension of approximately 30 days can be requested from CMS prior to the application deadline.